| Title: | Maximum Likelihood Estimation of the Niche Preemption Model |

 Automatically exclude zeros (if |

-Solves May equation by using uniroot
+Solves May equation by using uniroot.

 a real value